Rukia Kuchiki: In Bleach

-During Rukia's bid for freedom, she is stopped by Sōsuke Aizen and his accomplices.
+During Rukia's bid for freedom, she is stopped by Sousuke Aizen and his accomplices.
 Aizen, having singlehandedly orchestrated Rukia's execution, reveals to her that within her soul is stored the Hōgyoku ("breakdown sphere"), a powerful artifact created and placed there by Kisuke Urahara that gives hollows Soul Reaper powers and vice versa.
 Wanting the Hōgyoku for himself, Aizen hoped that her death would give him access to it, but settles for a nonfatal alternative.
 The Hōgyoku is removed from her body, Aizen and his men flee Soul Society, and Rukia is acquitted of all charges.
 With the Hōgyoku, Aizen is able to create an army of arrancar, which he uses to attack Ichigo and his friends once they return to the human world.
 Rukia and a group of other Soul Reapers are sent to assist in fighting the arrancar, though after Aizen captures Orihime Inoue they are recalled to Soul Society.
 Rukia's zanpakutō, Sode no Shirayuki (袖白雪), is also revealed as a completely white blade, earning it the recognition as the most beautiful zanpakutō in Soul Society.
 Sode no Shirayuki utilizes ice to attack, each of its abilities being labeled as "dances" by Rukia.
 During the anime's 13th season, Sode no Shirayuki manifests in a yukionna-like form, voiced by Mie Sonozaki.

 After learning that Aizen kidnapped Orihime, Rukia and friends head for Hueco Mundo to save her.
 There, Rukia encounters the Espada, Aaroniero Arruruerie, who is revealed to have possession of Kaien's body.
 Saddened that she had not saved her mentor from the control of a hollow as she had previously thought, Rukia manages to kill Aaroniero.
 Rukia is badly injured during the battle, and it is not until Soul Society sends reinforcements to Hueco Mundo that she is revived and her wounds are healed.
 She later assists Ichigo in his rescue to save Orihime from the Espada Ulquiorra Cifer by engaging the remaining Arrancars until requiring support.
 After Aizen's defeat, Rukia bids farewell to Ichigo, when he loses his powers and the ability to sense their presence.